Breaking a novel image encryption scheme based on improved hyperchaotic sequences: Introduction

 The rest of this paper is organized as follows.
-The next section introduces the image encryption scheme under study briefly.
-Section~\ref{sec:cryptanalysis} review the cryptanalysis work proposed by Fatih \textit{et al.} and then present an efficient known-plaintext attack on the image encryption scheme under study in detail with some experimental results.
+Next section briefly introduces the image encryption scheme under study.
+Section~\ref{sec:cryptanalysis} reviews the cryptanalysis work proposed by \textit{Fatih et al.} and then present an efficient known-plaintext attack on the image encryption scheme under study in detail with some experimental results.
 The last section concludes the paper.